marcmylemans/marcmylemans.github.io/_posts/2026-07-13-cloudconnexa-intune-zero-trust-remote-access.md

 ## Step 4: Register CloudConnexa in Microsoft Entra ID

 In the Microsoft Entra admin center go to Enterprise applications, then New application, then browse the gallery.
-Register CloudConnexa as the application Entra hands identities to, then open its Single sign-on settings and choose SAML. `[VERIFY: current Entra enterprise-app SAML path; Microsoft moves these]`
+Register CloudConnexa as the application Entra hands identities to, then open its Single sign-on settings and choose SAML.

 ![Browsing the Microsoft Entra app gallery](/assets/img/posts/cloudconnexa-intune/06-entra-app-gallery.jpg)